How to use Kariva safely

 When should I start using Kariva?

-Usually, the prescribing doctor should tell you when you should start taking kariva/ oral contraceptive.
+Usually, the prescribing doctor should tell you when you should start taking Kariva.
 Oral contraceptives like Kariva are usually started on the first or fifth day of the menstrual period.
 It can also be started on the first Sunday after or on which the bleeding begins.
 Also, for effectiveness, the doctor should tell you if you need to use another method of contraception (Birth control method) during the first 7 to 9 days when you begin using Kariva.
 The doctor should also help you choose what method might be suitable for you.

 How to start Karvia